Annapurna Base Camp Trek via Ghorepani

 Tips are appreciated by your support team after the trip.
 The amount depends on your budget and appreciation of their work.
 As a suggestion, we advise you to allocate 5 - 10% of the total tour cost as tips.

 You can choose any mode of transport to commute from Kathmandu to Pokhara.
-Please do check for piece difference.
-From Kathmandu, you take a 30 minutes scenic flight to Pokhara and drive to Phedi or we drive for 8 hours from Kathmandu along the Prithvi Highway to Phedi.
-The starting point of the trek is Phedi.
+From Kathmandu, you can take a 30 minutes’ scenic flight to Pokhara and drive to Nayapool or we drive for 6/7 hours from Kathmandu along the Prithvi Highway to Nayapul, the starting point of the trek.
 On your return, our car/bus shall pick you from Nayapul and drive to Pokhara.
 You can choose between flying or driving back from Pokhara to Kathmandu.
-We will arrange the transportation from your hotel to the airport (Kathmandu).
+We will also arrange the transportation from your hotel to the airport (Kathmandu).

-Each morning after packing our bags and a hearty breakfast, we set off on the day’s walk.
+Each morning after packing our bags and having a good breakfast, we set off on the day's walk.
 After walking for 3-4 hours we stop for lunch at around midday.
-The afternoon’s walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
+Post-lunch walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
 The remainder of the afternoon can be spent exploring the village, doing a bit of washing or simply relaxing with a good book.
 On some days we will arrive at our destination by lunchtime and the entire afternoon will be free.
-After dinner, the evening will often be spent playing cards and reliving the day’s adventures, before retiring for a well-earned sleep.
+After dinner, the evening will often be spent playing cards and reliving the day's adventures, before heading off to bed for a well-earned sleep.

 You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
 You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
 Our airport representative or tour officer will greet you and welcome you with a garland.